What is micellar water?

 Why is micellar water so popular?

-It’s lauded as a one-stop shop that both removes makeup and cleanses — without the need to add water.
+This product is lauded as a one-step solution that removes makeup, cleanses and tones the skin—without the need to add water.
 The product was traditionally popular with French women, who began using it in the 1900s before tap water was easily accessible.
 “Micellar formulas are gentle so there’s no need to rinse them off, allowing the moisturizing ingredients to stay behind and be absorbed by the skin,” says Beleznay.
-(Which is why it won’t dry out your skin.)
-As a result, makeup artists elsewhere came to love it because it’s quick.
-Other users love it because it cleanses with the consistency of water.
-“Oftentimes people who like it just dislike the feeling of residue on their skin or are afraid of being oily,” says makeup artist Christine Jairamsingh.
+As a result, makeup artists everywhere came to love it for its simplicity and efficiency.
+Consumers love it because it’s gentle and has the consistency of water.
+“Oftentimes, people who like [micellar water] dislike the feeling of residue on their skin or are afraid of being oily,” explains makeup artist Christine Jairamsingh.

 How is micellar water different from makeup remover?

-In the past, heavy duty makeup removers were much oilier, and the arrival of micellar water to North America really changed the scene.
-Micellar water is also gentle enough to be used as eye makeup remover.
+Until recently, heavy-duty makeup removers were known to be oily, but the arrival of micellar solutions to North America really shook things up.
+Most variations are also gentle enough to be used as eye makeup remover and won’t sting your peepers.
 Still, Jairamsingh warns against the catch-all product mentality.
-“It’s not necessarily going to get it all off for waterproof products, or for foundations that are really full coverage, thicker, or high in silicone content,” she says.
+“It’s not necessarily going to get it all off for waterproof products or for foundations that are really full coverage, thicker, or high in silicone content,” she says.
 “In that case, use micellar water initially to chip away at it, then go in with an oil cleanser that you love.”

 Can I use micellar water as a facial cleanser?

-It can be used in place of cleansers and toners (which rebalance your skin’s pH levels, clean off residual dirt and oil, and tighten the appearance of pores) — Beleznay points out that micellar water actually has benefits over toner, because it doesn’t have alcohol that can sting or dry out your skin.
-She says, “Depending on the person and whether they wear makeup or not, some people may get away with just micellar water; however, others use it as a makeup remover and use a cleanser after for further benefit.”
-Both Beleznay and Jairamsingh agree that not cleaning off your makeup effectively can lead to breakouts, so consider that before switching to a micellar water only regimen.
+Micellar solutions can be used in place of cleansers and toners (which rebalance your skin’s pH levels, clean off residual dirt and oil, and tighten the appearance of pores)—Beleznay points out that micellar water actually has benefits over toner, because it doesn’t contain alcohol, which can sting or dry out your skin.
+“Depending on the person and whether they wear makeup or not, some people may get away with just micellar water; however, others use it as a makeup remover and use a cleanser after for further benefit,” she says.
+Both Beleznay and Jairamsingh warn that not removing your makeup properly can lead to breakouts, so consider that before replacing an elaborate skincare routine with just micellar water.

 Are there natural alternatives to micellar water?

-Jairamsingh advocates for natural plant-based alternatives (such as Wildcraft’s Calm and Cleanse Makeup Remover), which function like micellar water without the preservatives.
-Beleznay emphasizes that regardless of what you do, “It is always a good idea to apply moisturizer [after].”
+Jairamsingh advocates for natural plant-based alternatives (such as Wildcraft’s Calm and Cleanse Makeup Remover), which functions in the same way—without the added preservatives.
+Beleznay emphasizes that regardless of what you do, “it is always a good idea to apply moisturizer [after].”